- Emergency Communication System Overview

 - System Design Guide

-4200 Analog Emergency Communication System Area of Rescue
+4200 Analog Emergency Communication System for Area of Rescue

-The Americans with Disabilities Act (ADA) now being enforced, requires an Area of Refuge system in all newly constructed multi-story commercial buildings and public accommodations to provide a means to request evacuation assistance in emergencies.
-The ADA also applies to significant renovations of existing multi-story facilities.
+The Americans with Disabilities Act (ADA) requires an Area of Refuge system in all newly constructed multi-story commercial buildings and public accommodations to provide a means to request evacuation assistance in emergencies.
+The ADA requirements also apply to significant renovations of existing multi-story facilities.
 Exact requirements may vary depending on local construction regulations, any sprinkler system in place, and the type of building.

-The 4200 Series Audio Rescue Assistance System is a time proven Rescue Assistance System that has received wide industry acceptance.
-The 4200 includes voice communication, which is initiated by simply depressing the call station button transmitting the signal to a central annunciator panel and optional access to a public telephone line.
+The 4200 Series Audio Rescue Assistance System is time proven in the field and has received wide industry acceptance.
+The 4200 emergency call system includes voice communication, which is initiated by simply depressing the call station button transmitting the signal to a central annunciator panel and optional access to a public telephone line.
 A single pulse tone and a flashing light signals the caller that the alarm has been received.
-The control station can then talk to the caller.
+The control station can then talk to the caller over the intercom.
 The caller need not take any other action to communicate with the control station, an important feature when a caller is under stress in an emergency situation.

-Our new self cleaning ceramic polymer coating preserves and protects the annunciator surface finish.
+Improved Surface Finish: Our new self-cleaning ceramic polymer coating preserves and protects the annunciator surface finish.

 The control station operator, on receiving a call station signal, activates a zone switch that illuminates both a flashing red LED and a green “voice” LED.
 By depressing and releasing the “talk” button, voice communication is established for as long as required.
 Upon completion the appropriate zone button is depressed again; however, the flashing red light continues.
 If more than one zone is signaling, the control station accepts the calls in the same manner.
 When the emergency is resolved, the control station operator pushes a reset switch that restores the entire system to stand-by status.
 In the event of a wiring fault, each annunciator zone is equipped with a yellow LED that will illuminate and an alarm will sound identifying the area requiring service.

-CORNELL now offers as standard, Vandal Resistant area of refuge call stations for false alarm prevention and weather-resistant call stations for outdoor use.
-The design offers heavy duty switches and speakers along with heavy guage stainless steel plates and phillips screws.
-Tamper proof screws are avalible for purchase along with the tool to install them if required.
+CORNELL now offers vandal-resistant area of refuge call stations for false alarm prevention and weather-resistant call stations for outdoor use.
+The design offers heavy duty switches and speakers along with heavy gauge stainless steel plates and Phillips screws.
+Tamper-proof screws are available for purchase along with the tool to install them if required.

 CORNELL offers a complete line of Rescue Assistance Signage.
-This includes powered signs including battery back-up and our RADIANCETM photoluminescent room identification signs as well as direction and location signs.
-These signs meet ADA specifications for use with Areas of Rescue Assistance.
+This includes powered illuminated signs with battery back-up and our RADIANCE™ photoluminescent room identification signs, as well as direction and location signs.
+These signs meet ADA requirements and specifications for use with Areas of Rescue Assistance.